jeshaiahmiller/Marvel-Galore/README.md

 #### MVP
 <!-- *These are examples only.
 Replace with your own MVP features.* -->
 - Use marvel api to receive relevant information.
-- Render the movies onto the page
+- Render the comics and/or characters onto the page
-- Allowing user to click on the movies/shows and recieve additional info about them.
+- Allowing user to click on the comics/characters and recieve additional info about them.
 - Add javascript to create functionality
 - Style the page uding flex box and css
 - Add media queries to cater to different screen sizes.

 #### PostMVP
 <!-- *These are examples only.
 Replace with your own Post-MVP features.* -->
-- Add information for comic books and characters
+- Add information about creators
 - Add additional styling

 ## Project Schedule